namemcguffin/scs/readme.md

 given a dataset as input, once selection is complete, it will generate as output a TSV file with two columns, `cell` and `within`, which specify the relevant cell identifier and if that cell is within the defined bounding boxe(s).

+to compile this project, you will need to install a rust compiler, instructions for which can be found [here](https://www.rust-lang.org/tools/install)

 ## usage

 pressing `h` will bring up a small help menu explaining controls.